SEAN: I feel that the “Yen Press” week of every month is just going to be like this now, and we will simply have to accept it.

 MICHELLE: This was not on my radar, but I think from your review that I might give it a pass.
 Thanks for the warning about the “overweight girl transforms to find love” trope.

-MELINDA: Yeah, that’s a deal-breaker for me, too.
+MJ: Yeah, that’s a deal-breaker for me, too.